bjpop/rover/README.txt

       Write a log of the program's progress to this file.

-   --vcf FILE
+   --out FILE

       Required.

-      Name of the output VCF file created by Rover.
+      Name of the output file created by Rover.
 This file contains the variants called by the program.

    --proportionthresh N

       Optional.
-Defaults to 5.0.
+Defaults to 0.05.

       Only keep variants which appear in this proportion of the read pairs for a given target region, and bin otherwise.
 A variant must appear in